 I could not have imagined it at the time, but my 21mm generated slide of a re-creation of a historic scene has now in itself become something of a historic record.
 The diorama so carefully installed sometime in 1972 could not weather the changing patterns of museum management.
 The National Museum of History and Technology was re-branded as the Smithsonian’s National Museum of American History.
 Dioramas such as this went out of fashion as whole galleries transitioned over to interactive displays.
 In 1992, the Bottle Room was dismantled and sent off to storage in one of the cavernous warehouses in Suitland, Maryland.
 Personally, I think we should be mischievous and mount a campaign for its re-installation.
 In spite of the marvels of modern apps and digital renditions, it is difficult to conceive of a more evocative visualization of the conditions under which Talbot did his experimenting.
 Although Ostroff never found his bottles, Talbot’s magical process has bottled up the essence of this museum display.

 Larry J Schaaf

 • Questions or Comments?
-Please contact Prof Schaaf directly at firstname.lastname@example.org • Photograph in the Smithsonian by the author. • Chippenham Times & News, 14 October 1966. • The artefacts above form part of the Bodleian’s Fox Talbot Archive: the chemical bottle is FT10512 and the wine goblet is FT11204. • More about Ostroff’s activities at Lacock can be found in my “The Talbot Collection: National Museum of American History,” History of Photography, v.
+Please contact firstname.lastname@example.org • Photograph in the Smithsonian by the author. • Chippenham Times & News, 14 October 1966. • The artefacts above form part of the Bodleian’s Fox Talbot Archive: the chemical bottle is FT10512 and the wine goblet is FT11204. • More about Ostroff’s activities at Lacock can be found in my “The Talbot Collection: National Museum of American History,” History of Photography, v.
 24 no. 1, 2000, pp. 7-15.